Carlos James (American football)

-Carlos "The Assassin" James (born February 5, 1972) is a former American football player who played ten seasons in the Arena Football League (AFL) with the Iowa Barnstormers, Buffalo Destroyers, New York Dragons and Tampa Bay Storm.
+Carlos "the Assassin" James (born February 5, 1972) is an American former professional football player who played ten seasons in the Arena Football League (AFL) with the Iowa Barnstormers, Buffalo Destroyers, New York Dragons and Tampa Bay Storm.
 He played college football at the University of Iowa and attended Rich East High School in Park Forest, Illinois.

-Early years
+Early life

 James played high school football at Rich East High School.
 He was a receiver and defensive back at Rich East High.
 He intercepted 18 passes in his career and earned Tribune All-State honors.

 College career

 James played for the Iowa Hawkeyes.
-He was named Co-Defensive MVP of the 1991 Holiday Bowl after intercepting a pass by Ty Detmer at the goal line in the final seconds to preserve a 13-13 tie with the BYU Cougars.
+He was named Co-Defensive MVP of the 1991 Holiday Bowl after intercepting a pass by Ty Detmer at the goal line in the final seconds to preserve a 13–13 tie with the BYU Cougars.
 Carlos garnered First Team All-Big Ten recognition his senior season in 1992.

 Professional career

 James played for the Iowa Barnstormers of the AFL from 1995 to 2000, earning First Team All-Arena, Second Team All-Arena and All-Ironman Team honors twice each.
 He signed with the AFL's Buffalo Destroyers on January 12, 2001.
 He was signed by the New York Dragons of the AFL on March 6, 2003.
 James signed with the Tampa Bay Storm of the AFL on November 18, 2003.